vrypan/bucket3/README.markdown

 5. You should now have your whole blog under "html_dir" (as defined in your conf file).
 6. Upload the files to your server.

+# Example
+conf.bucket3com.yaml, \_themes/bucket3com and the posts under posts/ are the source of http://www.bucket3.com/

 # License

 bucket3 is licensed under GPL version 3.